SCBI-ForestGEO/SCBImortality/testthat/README.md

 # Data tests for mortality census

+All files of form `test-***.R` are run as tests.
+For example, the script `test-if-required-field-fixR.R` checks if a field fix error .csv exists in the repository, indicating there are unresolved field fix errors.
+If so, an alert notification is issued to the user.

 ## Table of tests

 | No | level   | category                          | applied to                                                                                                                               | test                                                                                                                                                                                  | warning (W) or error (E) | coded   | requires field fix? | auto fix (when applicable)                                                                                      | core or SCBI add-on? |